JetBrains/ring-ui/components/breaking-changes.md

 See the “breaking change” commits [in Upsource](https://upsource.jetbrains.com/ring-ui/view?query=path:%20%7B%2A%2Fbreaking-changes.md%7D%20and%20not%20%22Wording%22).

+### 30-10-2015: Components now should be addressed by full path

+E.g. you should use import `ring-ui/components/react-ng/react-ng` instead of `react-ng/react-ng`

 ### 29-10-2015: Loader renamed to LoaderInline to give place for brand new Loader.

 LoaderInline is inline by default and shouldn't be used as big loader any more.